vega/vega-lite/site/docs/composition/resolve.md

 There are two options to resolve a scale, axis, or legend: `"shared"` and `"independent"`.
 Independent scales imply independent axes and legends.

 The defaults are documented on the [faceting](facet.html#combined-scales-and-guides), [layering](layer.html#resolve), [concatenation](concat.html#resolve), and [repeating](repeat.html#resolve) pages.

+## Example

+In this example, we use two independent color scales for two repeated charts.
+Note how Vega-Lite automatically creates separate legends for each chart.

+<span class="vl-example" data-name="repeat_independent_colors"></span>